 Shoolini University places a strong emphasis on global exposure, fostering collaborations with renowned international institutions such as Cranfield University (UK), Ankara University (Turkey), Gachon University (South Korea), and the University of Naples (Italy).
 This enriches the academic experience and opens avenues for international research and faculty/student exchanges.

-Shoolini follows ‘one student one patent policy’ that encourages students to perform research and file patents.
+Moreover, it follows the ‘one student, one patent policy’ that encourages students to perform research and file patents.
 Moreover, Shoolini offers 100% placements to all its students in top companies.

 Conclusion